 - Add the chicken to the marinade.
 Mix well.
 Transfer to a covered container, snap on the lid and keep in the fridge overnight.
 Twenty-four hours should yield even tastier chicken lollipops.

 - Fry, grill or bake the chicken lollipops.
 If frying, make sure to cook in batches to keep the cooking time very short.

 - Serving suggestion: Drizzle mustard, honey and chili sauce on a plate, arrange the chicken lollipops, sprinkle with parsley and serve.

 If you want to prepare the chicken yourself, there are various video tutorials on the web.
 Just Google.

-Cooking time: 10 minute(s), if grilled or baked at 400F; varies if fried in batches depending on the size of the frying pan
+The cooking time is 10 minutes, if grilled or baked at 400F; varies if fried in batches depending on the size of the frying pan.